Investing

 Stock picking is difficult for one simple reason:

-90% of the trading in markets is done by professionals and those people make prices very efficient.
 What does efficient mean?
 It doesn’t mean the price is always right, but it does mean that nobody knows for sure whether prices are too high or too low right now or where they will be tomorrow.

-Now people have better and faster access to information online, and this Information gets reflected very quickly into stock prices because there are so many fund managers.
+Now, people have better and faster access to information online, and this information gets reflected very quickly into stock prices because there are so many fund managers.

-Even Warren Buffett, celebrated as the most successful active stock picker of all time, says people should not pick stocks anymore.
-Even his company (Berkshire Hathaway), an active fund, has been beaten by the U.S. share market index (S&P 500) over the last 10 years.
+Even his company, Berkshire Hathaway, an active fund, has been beaten by the U.S. share market index (S&P 500) over the last 10 years.
 Buffett’s outperformance peaked in 1985 and has been dwindling ever since.

-Buffett is tremendously skilled, but being good at picking underpriced ‘value stocks’ isn’t the full story of his success.
-Buffett has been actively involved in the management of the companies he invests in and is able to create deals nobody else could, like investing in Goldman Sachs preference shares during the financial crisis.
-Despite his managerial involvement and dealmaking, it’s almost impossible for Buffett to beat the market now.
+Buffett has been actively involved in the management of the companies he invests in and is able to create deals nobody else could, like investing in Goldman Sachs preference shares during the Global Financial Crisis in 2008.

-This is the paradox of professional investing – in the 1960s to 1990s, hedge funds and active fund managers like Buffett made a lot of money.
-Over the past 30 years, these opportunities have disappeared because of competition.
+In the 1960s to 1990s, hedge funds and active fund managers like Buffett made a lot of money, but over the past 30 years, these opportunities have disappeared because of competition.

 Unfortunately, many retail investors don’t understand this reality, and continue to pour money into the market at the wrong times.